mtutusaus/resonant-converter-setup-processing/README.md

 # Junction Temperature Estimation from Switching Waveforms

-During my PhD at the IMB-CNM (CSIC) in Barcelona I was in charge of developing postprocessing software to convert measured electrical waveforms of a device under test operating inside a resonant converter to junction temperature.
+During my PhD at the [IMB-CNM (CSIC)](https://www.imb-cnm.csic.es/en) in Barcelona I was in charge (among other things) of developing postprocessing software to convert measured electrical waveforms of a device under test (operating inside the resonant converter setup) to junction temperature.
 This repository has all the MATLAB scripts and functions needed to do so.

 ---

 ## **Overview**
 The workflow:
-1. Import measured waveforms (`Vce`, `Ic`, `Vge`) from CSV files.
+1. Import measured waveforms (`Vce`, `Ic`, `Vge`) from CSV files acquired with the TiePie setup.
 2. Generate processing mask for switching periods.
 3. Apply corrections:
    - Offset correction for `Vce`